 Research compliance at The University of Texas at Tyler is managed by the Vice President for Research Compliance, Dr. Anna Kurdowska.
-The university's compliance mission is to support comprehensive programs of academic research by assuring institutional and investigator compliance with applicable regulations, policies and industry standards while engaged in scholarly activities associated with animal and human subject research.
-The same assurance also applies to research involving recombinant DNA (rDNA) and the use of select or infectious agents.
-This office provides information on research activities which are governed by a number of research oversight committees imposed by federal and state laws.
+The university's compliance mission is to support comprehensive programs of academic research by assuring institutional and investigator compliance with applicable regulations, policies and industry standards while engaged in scholarly activities associated with animal research, research involving recombinant DNA (rDNA) and the use of select or infectious agents.
+Dr. Kurdowska also oversees and assists investigators with compliance with export control laws and intellectual property policies.

 Non-compliance can result in severe penalties to the institution, and in some instances, to the individual.
 It is the responsibility of faculty and staff to be familiar with UT Tyler policy as it relates to these research compliance areas.